 The character of the North Bank varies significantly, with both recent construction (H) and historic buildings.
-Kendall Yards is continuing to build out its Planned Unit Development; the Wonder Building is an adaptive reuse of a historic building.
+Kendall Yards is currently being developed, and some historic structures, such as the Wonder Bread Building, are being updated for new tenants, but many older buildings are in poor condition.